-Today many people are drawn to Siberian Huskies for their wolf-like looks and friendly nature, among other attributes.
+Many people are drawn to Siberian Huskies for their wolf-like looks and friendly nature, among other attributes.

 The unfortunate answer to dog allergy sufferers?
 No, Huskies are not hypoallergenic.
-Confused?
-Let us make things clear.

 The term ‘hypoallergenic’ means slightly allergic.
 It was first used in a cosmetic campaign to describe items that cause fewer allergic reactions.

 In layman’s terms, if something is deemed hypoallergenic, it’ll be less likely to lead to an allergic reaction.
 However, this doesn’t mean that it is allergy-proof or guarantees that there will be no allergic reactions.

 Today, the term isn’t just limited to cosmetic products but is also applied to canines, among other things.
 People who have allergies should take special care and go with hypoallergenic things to reduce the likelihood of suffering from symptoms.

 Many people ask, “Are Huskies hypoallergenic?”
 As we said earlier, Siberian Huskies are not hypoallergenic and do shed quite a bit.

 This means that they are more likely to cause an allergic reaction, which could lead to:

 If you are allergic to dogs and thinking about getting a Siberian Husky, you shouldn’t go forward with this decision.

 A Siberian Husky has a double coat.
 His outer coat is straight and coarse to withstand harsh conditions while the inner coat is thick and soft to retain body heat.